castro-gzlz/mr-plotter/README.md

 ## Installation & Requirenments

-Just clone or download this folder to your computer.
-All the packages used are very well-known and probably you already have them installed in your computer.
-However, if this is not the case, you can just enter the folder and type
+Just **clone or download** this folder into your computer.
+All the dependencies used are very well-known and probably you already have them installed.
+However, if this is not the case, you can just enter the folder via terminal type

 ```
 pip install -r requirements.txt